edulinq/quizgen/README.md

 #### Docker Compilation

 The QuizGen can compile PDFs using [Docker](https://www.docker.com/) with the `--pdflatex-use-docker` flag.
-The Docker image used for compilation is `ghcr.io/edulinq/pdflatex-docker` which includes `pdflatex` and most [standard LaTeX packages](https://packages.ubuntu.com/jammy/texlive-latex-extra) for generating PDFs.
+The Docker image used for compilation is [`ghcr.io/edulinq/pdflatex-docker`](https://github.com/edulinq/pdflatex-docker/pkgs/container/pdflatex-docker) (see the [repository here](https://github.com/edulinq/pdflatex-docker) for more details).
+This image includes `pdflatex` and most [standard LaTeX packages](https://packages.ubuntu.com/jammy/texlive-latex-extra) for generating PDFs.
 To use this feature, ensure Docker is running and accessible by the current user (typically via the Docker daemon).
 The basic usage is as follows:
 ```